 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.43% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small village, Viola doesn't have a public transportation system that people use for their commute.
+Viola is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Viola in 2022 was $35,771, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $143,084 for a family of four.
 However, Viola contains both very wealthy and poor people as well.